 Vicente Sederberg LLP is not just a law firm that decided to jump into the cannabis space.
 We are a cannabis law firm, and we have been at the leading edge of cannabis law and policy since the inception of the regulated cannabis industry.
-We do not just help clients navigate marijuana and hemp laws and regulations — we help shape those policies, and we have an unparalleled track record of advancing the legal cannabis industry in a dynamic and responsible manner.
+We not only help clients navigate marijuana and hemp laws and regulations — we help shape those policies, and have an unparalleled track record of advancing the legal cannabis industry in a dynamic and responsible manner.
 As Rolling Stone magazine put it, VS is “the country’s first powerhouse marijuana law firm.”

-Our firm and many of our individual team members are widely recognized as leaders in cannabis law and policy and appear frequently in national and local media outlets.
-VS is ranked a Band 1 law firm by Chambers and Partners USA in its "Nationwide: Cannabis Law" practice category, and three of the firm's partners are individually ranked.
-Six VS partners were included in the National Law Journal's annual list of "Cannabis Law Trailblazers" in the first two years it was published, and the firm was included in the 2020 list of "Top Cannabis Law Firms" compiled by Green Market Report and Cannabis Law Report.
+Our firm and many of our individual team members are widely recognized as leaders in cannabis law and policy.
+We're proud to be ranked a Band 1 law firm by Chambers and Partners USA in its "Nationwide: Cannabis Law" practice category and recognized as a two-time "Cannabis Law - Law Firm of the Year" winner for the 2021 and 2022 Chambers USA Awards.
+Additionally, five of the firm's partners are individually ranked in Chambers.
+The firm is recognized in the U.S. News – Best Lawyers® "Best Law Firms" list for Corporate Law and Land Use & Zoning Law.
+Five VS partners were included in the National Law Journal's annual list of "Cannabis Law Trailblazers" in the first two years it was published, and Business Insider named VS one of "the top 7 law firms in cannabis, according to investors, startups and major companies in the booming industry."
+We were also included in the 2020 list of "Top Cannabis Law Firms" compiled by Green Market Report and Cannabis Law Report.